 In fact, this pricing model can be very complex.
 You have to ensure that it works well with your business model.
 You also have to consider software development, maintenance, and customer acquisition costs, and the number of users you need to cover those costs.
 You then have to make decisions about pricing tiers and which type of pricing model you want to use.
 Then, of course, you have to consider subscription lengths, add-ons, and inclusions.

-Benefits & challenges of subscription-based pricing
+Benefits of a subscription pricing strategy

-• A predictable recurring revenue stream
+Ensures a predictable recurring revenue stream

-• Potential low cost of entry for new customers
+Provides a low cost of entry for new customers

-• Promotes customer retention and higher customer lifetime value
+Promotes customer retention and higher lifetime value

 To ensure that you select the best subscription pricing strategy for your business, you need to look at all the pricing models.
 This overview will help you find the ideal subscription-based pricing model for your software company.

-Freemium
+Freemium model

-This pricing model uses a combination of free and premium offerings.
+The freemium model uses a combination of free and premium offerings.
 Generally, the free option is designed to hook users and showcase some of your product’s potential.
 When subscribers need or want more, they can purchase individual add-ons or upsell services, or upgrade to a premium subscription.

 Offering something for free can be very useful from a marketing perspective.
 When a client finds something free that they enjoy, they often post about it on social media or tell their followers.
 This builds brand awareness in an inexpensive and convenient way.
 Some companies even offer referral bonuses to subscribers who get others to use the product.